F-I-D-O/Manuals/manuals/Programming/Common.md

 ### Layout
 Cursor's layout is even more limited than VS Code's.
 The secondary sidebar is occupied by the chat interface, and there is no way to change that.
 Views can be moved in the secondary sidebar, but they appear as another chat window, which dramatically limits the usability.

+## Model Types
+There are multiple model types available, we can choose them per conversation.
+We can also change the model mid-conversation, without losing the content of the conversation.

+The key fact is that models have different [usage limits](https://cursor.com/help/models-and-usage/usage-limits):

+- `auto` and `composer` modes are practically unlimited
+- other models have a shared spending limit depending on the subscription plan ($20 for the Pro plan)

+The current usage can be checked in the [cursor dashboard](https://cursor.com/dashboard/usage).
+Disable the `default` and `composer` models in the chart to see the spending on the limited models.

+## Rules
+Rules can be used to guide the agent's behavior.
+There are two types of rules:

+- **User rules**: Applied to all projects
+- **Project rules**: Applied to a specific project
+    - note that user rules are not applied in the *workspace* (multi-repo) mode

+Project rules can be applied:

+- Always
+- Agent decides when to apply
+- Apply to specific files & folders

+## Troubleshooting

+### Agent gets stuck
+It can happen.
+The advantage is, that the file changes already done can be reviewed and accepted or rejected.
+So that should be the first step.

+The next step is to click the stop button.
+Paradoxically, this sometimes unsticks the agent.

 # Static Analysis with Semgrep